manassaloi/manassaloi.github.io/_posts/2025-06-15-truths-religion-currency.markdown

 * Museum and News channels.
 * Truth vs Religion vs Currency (That I discovered thanks to the Crunchbase CEO who discussed Crunchbase's moat in a recent podcast appearance.)

-There are really two kinds of data businesses.

-Museums (with a constant collection that does not add more art).
-& News channels.
+There are really two kinds of data businesses: Museums (with a constant collection that does not add more art) & News channels.

 They just preserve old artefacts.